jlhonora/mspgcc-install/README.md

     make
     sudo make install

-Update: If you're using Ubuntu 13.04 I strongly recommend installing mspdebug via the `install-mspdebug` script, since there's a modification it should be made to the source for it to compile successfully.
+Update: If you're using Ubuntu 13.04 I strongly recommend installing mspdebug via the `install-mspdebug` script, since there's a modification that should be made to the source for it to compile successfully.

 USB permissions should be added to the FET interface of the Launchpad ([source](https://github.com/sergiocampama/Launchpad#mspdebug-usb-permissions)).
 As root, create the file `/etc/udev/rules.d/71-persistent-msp430.rules` and add `AATR{idVendor}=="0451", ATTRS{idProduct}=="f432", MODE="0660", GROUP="plugdev"` .
 Then run